magicalbrad/thundertixGA4/index.md

 I am triggerring a view_item event with a minimal ecommerce object with an item array containing just the show name displayed on that page.
 I am considering the page where ticket quantities are selected, "/orders/new?performance_id=XXXXXXXX," to be the "item page."
 This page has the ticket price which is required for the view_item event.
 If there are multiple ticket types, the price of the first ticket displayed on the page is used for the event value.

-The begin_checkout event is triggerred on the page where the payment info is entered.
-(For some reason, there are two URLs for this page, /orders and /cart.)
-This creates a full ecommerce object.

 The add_payment_info event is triggerred on this same page when it is submitted.
-This also creates a full ecommerce object.
-I actually don't bother tracking this event, as I'm only triggering to get an updated ecommerce object just in case the user deleted any tickets before submitting.
+This creates a full ecommerce object based on what was in the cart at the time payment was attempted.
+I actually don't bother tracking this event, as I'm only triggering this to get the ecommerce object.

-The custom "ticket_purchase" event is used to trigger the ecommerce purchase.
-Thundertix does not supply enough information to create the required ecommerce object, but the ecommerce object from the add_payment_info event still exists and can be used instead.
-I do use the Thundertix provided value passed from the custom event, as I expect that to be more reliable than my scraped value from the cart page.
+A purchase event is triggerred when the "Thank You" page is viewed.
+There isn't sufficient information on this page to create an ecommerce object.
+However, the ecommerce object created for the add_payment_info trigger still exists.

 ### Thundertix Child Frame Setup

 #### Google Tag Manager
 - Create a "Custom HTML Tag" for item views in Tag Manager, using the script in the [view_item.js file.](https://github.com/magicalbrad/thundertixGA4/blob/main/view_item.js) It should be triggerred on window load only on the item page.
 For my purposes, that is /orders/new.
 Depending on which embed code you're using, you may need to triger on pages with a URL like /events/(event id).
 You may need to adjust the logic that scrapes the name and price based on the information available on the page.
-- Create a "Custom HTML Tag" for cart views in Tag Manager, using the script in the [begin_checkout.js file.](https://github.com/magicalbrad/thundertixGA4/blob/main/begin_checkout.js) It should be triggerred on window load of the cart page.
+- Create a "Custom HTML Tag" for adding payment info in Tag Manager, using the script in the [add_payment_info.js file.](https://github.com/magicalbrad/thundertixGA4/blob/main/add_payment_info.js) It should be triggerred on submit of the order form.
 The cart page has a URL of either /orders/new or /cart, depending on whether the user is coming to it for the first time, or returning later.
 So, you'll need triggers for both URLs.
-- Create a "Custom HTML Tag" for adding payment info in Tag Manager, using the script in the [add_payment_info.js file.](https://github.com/magicalbrad/thundertixGA4/blob/main/add_payment_info.js) It should be triggerred on submit of the order form.

 ### Parent Window (a.k.a. your site)